rapid7/komand-plugin-sdk-python/README.md

 after cloning this repository.

 ## Changelog
+* 4.1.0 - Provide ability to run with gevent asynchronous gunicorn worker class for increased performance
 * 4.0.3 - Fix to avoid command injections when using exec_command helper method
 * 4.0.2 - Fix to remove unprintable characters from trigger logs
 * 4.0.1 - Fix bug by including schema files in manifest | Fix issue uploading python library twice to PYPI